 Do any of the above mentioned problems sound quite familiar to you?
 Don’t despair!
 Figuring out what your problem is is the first step towards finding a solution.
 Whether it’s lack of focus, lack of initiative, loss of control, or a lack of progress, once you are aware of it, it is not massively difficult to change your habits and move your PhD back on track.
 If necessary, pick up some new skills that will help you to shed unhelpful beliefs or get rid of habits that torpedo your own success!

-If you are curious about how we can help you get on and stay on the right track towards PhD success, sign up for our free webinar ‘The 4 secrets to a successful PhD!’
+If you are curious about how we can help you get on and stay on the right track towards PhD success, sign up for our free webinar for PhD candidates

 - blogpost #46: What makes PhD students succeed?